Go to Reviews.org AU Edition

-Google Fiber TV announced the first week of February that they’re going to stop selling their conventional TV service altogether.1 Existing customers can still use their TV service, but they’re not taking any new customers.
+Google Fiber TV announced in February 2020 that they’re going to stop selling their conventional TV service altogether.1 Existing customers have been able to still use their TV service since then, but the service will end sometime between February and April 2022.2

 We’ll go over what Google Fiber has decided to focus their efforts on instead and what your other options are for live TV.